- How does the user groupware operate ?

 Data files of user groupware

-The user groupware is using several specific data files.
+The user groupware uses several specific data files.
 These data files are mainly used to manage the users, the groups, the rights and the elements of the site.

 The user groupware can be used: